SciML/SciMLDocs/docs/src/highlevels/interfaces.md

 [SciMLBase.jl](https://github.com/SciML/SciMLBase.jl) defines the core interfaces of the SciML libraries, such as the definitions of abstract types like `SciMLProblem`, along with their instantiations like `ODEProblem`.
-While SciMLBase.jl is insufficient to solve any equations, it holds all of the equation definitions, and thus downstream libraries which wish to allow for using SciML solvers without depending on any solvers can directly depend on SciMLBase.jl.
+While SciMLBase.jl is insufficient to solve any equations, it holds all the equation definitions, and thus downstream libraries which wish to allow for using SciML solvers without depending on any solvers can directly depend on SciMLBase.jl.